 You can follow these same principles when eating out.
 Nowadays all eating establishments are receptive to the health craze.
 Servers are very receptive to their customers' concerns & will accommodate most requests upon the asking.

 For starters, ask for all sauces, dressings & accompaniments on the side.
 Remember: Fat makes food taste good & restaurants want you to come back so, unless you ask for these things on the side, the chef will be sure to add a generous amount to your food.
 This will surely put a damper on your weight loss efforts.

 Now this does not mean you have to avoid these tasty additions.
 Instead, I am asking you to take the responsibility upon yourself & control the amount of fat you use.
 You'd be amazed at how many calories you'll save by being a little assertive in your meal selection.

 Now that you have enough information to start on your way towards healthier eating habits, I must add that I truly believe the only way to fully adopt a healthful lifestyle is by combining sensible eating with a consistent program of moderate exercise.

-Neither exercise or diet alone will work to achieve & maintain weight loss over the long haul.
-You really have to be ready to commit to both exercise & menu planning consistently, on a regular basis, in order to achieve a healthful weight loss.
-In the long run, not only will you reach your goal but you will have already adopted a healthful lifestyle.
+Neither exercise nor diet alone will work to achieve & maintain weight loss over the long haul.
+You really must be ready to commit to both exercise & menu planning consistently, on a consistent basis, in order to achieve a healthful weight loss.
+In the long run, not only will you reach your goal, you will have already adopted the healthy behaviors you will need for a healthful lifestyle.